 Leonard S. Abrams Center for Advanced Wound Healing

-Dr. James McGuire is the director of the Leonard S. Abrams Center for Advanced Wound Healing and a clinical professor of the Department of Podiatric Medicine and Orthopedics at the Temple University School of Podiatric Medicine in Philadelphia.
+Dr. James McGuire is the director of the Leonard S. Abrams Center for Advanced Wound Healing and a Professor Clinician Scholar in the Departments of Podiatric Medicine and Biomechanics at the Temple University School of Podiatric Medicine in Philadelphia.

 Dr. McGuire is a board-certified podiatrist and wound care specialist.
 His DPM degree is from the former Pennsylvania College of Podiatric Medicine, now part of Temple University.
 He completed a residency in podiatric surgery at the Maryland Podiatry Residency Program in Baltimore.
 A fellow and founding member of the American Professional Wound Care Association, and the Academy for Physicians in Wound Healing, he also serves on the board of the Council for Medical Education and Testing.
 Dr. McGuire is also a licensed physical therapist and pedorthist, and is certified in wound care by the Council for Medical Education and Testing.
 He is also board certified by both the American Board of Podiatric Surgery and the American Board of Podiatric Medicine.

 Dr. McGuire left 10 years of private practice in Rutland, Vermont, to become a member of the Temple University faculty in 1992.
 He has more than 30 years of experience in wound management, has published extensively, and has participated in several research trials involving the diabetic foot and wound healing.
 Dr. McGuire has lectured both nationally and internationally in the areas of wound healing, diabetic foot management, off-loading, and biomechanics of the at-risk foot.